Van Gogh immersive experience: History

 The first immersive experiences of Van Gogh's art took place in Europe in the 2000s.
 Other artists have also been featured in similar shows, including Picasso and Monet, though Van Gogh's popularity makes his shows the most successful.
 The first showing, in 2008, was titled "Imagine Van Gogh: The Immersive Exhibition".
 The exhibit was created by Annabelle Mauger, who built off a model her husband's grandfather created, known as "Image Totale".

-Showings in the United States grew traction following the 2020 Netflix series Emily in Paris.
+Showings in the United States gained traction following the 2020 Netflix series Emily in Paris.
 The show depicts a Van Gogh-themed experience in Paris.
 Nevertheless, the magazine Boston expressed that there doesn't seem to be a distinct reason behind the mass of immersive events.

-Most of the 2021–22 showings have to comply with COVID-19-related regulations, including enforcing mask-wearing and social distancing.
+Most of the 2021–22 showings had to comply with COVID-19-related regulations, including enforcing mask-wearing and social distancing.
 Some of these shows were rescheduled due to outbreaks of the virus, and at least one event was modified to be viewed from inside visitors' vehicles.
 The pandemic has been suggested as another reason for the high frequency and popularity of immersive shows in 2021–22, given that many visitors may have been kept inside during COVID-19 lockdowns.

+On July 27, 2023, however, the operator of the immersive shows, Lighthouse Immersive, filed for bankruptcy in Canada and Chapter 15 bankruptcy in the US.
+Lighthouse Immersive will reduce its operations to four or five venues by the end of September 2023.

+In 2025, the exhibition will be installed from January 21, 2025 in Villeurbanne, France.